MICROSCOPE instrument in-flight characterization: Instrument characterization

 One important characteristic of the electrostatic accelerometer is the electrostatic stiffness.
 This characteristic induces into the acceleration measurement a bias proportional to an offcentering of the test-mass with respect to its electrostatic equilibrium or zero position.

-By introducing a periodic motion signal successively along each test-mass axis (equation \ref{eq:displacement}), it is possible to measure a periodic acceleration proportional to the motion because of the stiffness.
-The stiffness was assessed in flight during the commissioning phase then assessed again at the end of the mission with a different electrical configuration (see figures \ref{fig:stiffX} and \ref{fig:stiffY}) using a least-square method on the displacement and the corresponding acceleration sines in equations \ref{eq:displacement} and \ref{eq:stiffmeas}.
+By introducing a position signal input (Fig. \ref{fig:looplink}), sine-shaped around zero, successively along each test-mass axis (Eq. (\ref{eq:displacement})), forcing the mass to move according to the input, it is possible to measure a periodic acceleration proportional to the motion because of the stiffness.

+The stiffness was assessed in flight during the commissioning phase then assessed again at the end of the mission with a different electrical configuration (see Fig. \ref{fig:stiffX} and \ref{fig:stiffY}) using a least-square method on the displacement and the corresponding acceleration sines in Eq. (\ref{eq:displacement}) and (\ref{eq:stiffmeas}).

 where